-You’ve got your favourite bars, you favourite restaurants, your favourite TV shows, your favourite ready meals.
+You’ve got your favorite bars, your favorite restaurants, your favorite TV shows, your favorite ready meals.
 And this spells real trouble for romance.
 But you can stop the ennui.
 You shall never be scolded for sending a bunch of red roses, but there are other tricks you can try, too: a single rose to her desk, a bunch of sunflowers for a Saturday morning delivery… or, for the ultimate in romance rekindling, a bunch of flowers just like the ones you sent her the very first time.

 So when it comes to flower delivery London or flowers the UK for your friskiest flirt or your old favorite flame, turn your mind to her for inspiration… and then turn your browser to serenataflowers.com for the finest and fanciest fulfillment.